Airline Rules for Unaccompanied Children

 For unaccompanied children traveling under the airline's supervision, there may be additional restrictions and requirements.
-While the number and type of restrictions vary by airline, typical requirements and restrictions may include the following:
+While the number and type of restrictions vary by airline, typical restrictions may include the following:

 • Allowing unaccompanied children only on nonstop flights

-• Having a higher minimum age if the child is on a flight requiring a change of aircraft or a change of flight number
+• Having a higher minimum age if the child has to change planes

 • Not allowing unaccompanied children on the last flight of the day for that destination